Authors: Dr. Jean-Paul Rodrigue and Dr. Claude Comtois

 - Mean distance traveled.
 A measure of the ground covering capacity of networks and different transport modes and used to assess the relative performance of transport modes.

 - Mean per capita ton output (freight) or mean number of trips per capita (passenger).
-A measure that for freight reflects the material intensity of an economy.
+A measure that reflects the material intensity of an economy.
 Economies having an important manufacturing sector tend to have more tonnage output per capita than service-based economies.
 For passengers, the measure reflects mobility levels.

 - Mean utilization coefficient.
 A measure comparing the frequency a transport asset is being used over the total period this asset is available.
 Especially useful with the increasing complexity of logistics associated with containerization, such as the problem of empty returns.
 It can also be used to measure transit ridership.